yiyixuxu/yiyixuxu.github.io/_posts/2022-06-12-It-Happened-One-Frame.md

 ![Landa asked Bridget a question](/images/question.png)

 If I search __"she introduce Brad Pitt as Italian stuntman"__, it returned the exact frames where the subtitle says "This is a wonderfurl Italian stuntman, Enzo Gorlomi".
-There is no way it could have done this without the ability to read subtitles robustly.
+There is no way it's able to identify Brad Pitt as the "stuntman" just based on the image without the ability to read subtitles robustly.

 ![She introduce Brad Pitt as Italian stuntman](/images/stuntman.png)

 Now let's make it even more fun!
 What if I search __"Bridget introduced Brad Pitt as camera assistant Dominick"__?
 This is a lie because she introduced Omar as the camera assistant, not Brad Pitt.
-We already knew that the app recognizes Brad Pitt.
+And we already knew that the app recognizes Brad Pitt.
 What would it do now?
-Ohhh looks like it abandoned Brad Pitt:P
+Ohhh looks like it abandoned Brad Pitt :P

 ![Bridget introduced Brad Pitts as camera assistant Dominick](/images/Dominick.png)